bhi5hmaraj/blog/src/pages/about.md

 One recurring thread is human cognition and its pitfalls, in the spirit of *Thinking, Fast and Slow*.
 That led me toward the rationality community around LessWrong and Slate Star Codex, and later toward ideas from effective altruism.
 My background means technical posts will also show up whenever some cool topic catches my fancy.

 The other broad theme is human flourishing: mental health, mindfulness, physical health, and the small practical systems that make life go better.
-The [writing archive](/writing/) is where these threads meet.
+Check out my [writing archive](/writing/) to know more about this.

 ## From the old blog